-Are there any special rules I need to consider when hiring teens/students/children?
+Are there any special rules I need to consider when hiring minors?

-Can I run a credit check on a potential new employee?
+Can I run a credit check on a potential employee?

-Can I run background checks on a potential new employee?
+Can I run background checks on potential employees?

-Employers often want to run a background check on a potential hire, but you need to be extremely careful if you do so.
-Here are some general types of background checks employers often want to run and some information on each type:
+Yes, but you need to be extremely careful.
+Here are some general types of background checks employers often want to run:

-- Lie detector tests: The Employee Polygraph Protection Act prohibits most private employers from using lie detector tests, either for pre-employment screening or during the course of employment.
+- Lie detector tests: The Employee Polygraph Protection Act prohibits most private employers from using lie detector tests for pre-employment screening or during the course of employment.

-- Bankruptcies: Although bankruptcies are a matter of public record and may appear on an individual's credit report, the federal Bankruptcy Act prohibits employers from discriminating against applicants because they have filed for bankruptcy.
+- Bankruptcies: Although bankruptcies are a matter of public records, the federal Bankruptcy Act prohibits employers from discriminating against applicants because they have filed for bankruptcy.

-- Workers' Compensation records: Although workers' compensation appeals are part of the public record, employers may only use this information if the employer can show the applicant's injury might interfere with his or her ability perform required duties.
+- Workers' compensation records: Workers' compensation appeals are public record, however, employers can only use this information if they can show that the applicant's injury might interfere with his or her ability to perform the required job duties.

-- School records: Under the Family Educational Rights and Privacy Act and similar state laws, educational records are confidential, and cannot be released unless the applicant consents.
+- School records: Under the Family Educational Rights and Privacy Act, as well as similar state laws, educational records are confidential and can't be released without the applicant's consent.

-Military service records: Military service records may be released only under limited circumstances, and consent is generally required.
-The military may, however, disclose name, rank, salary, duty assignments, awards, and duty status without the member's consent.
+- Military service records: Military service records may be released under limited circumstances and generally requires consent.
+The military may, however, disclose name, rank, salary, duty assignments, awards and duty status without person's consent.